Kettlebell Workout for Weight Loss – Introduction

 Kettlebells vs Barbells and Dumbbells

-You can even use barbells and dumbbells to burn fat and get lean, providing you stick to compound movements, that is.
+You can even use barbells and dumbbells to burn and get lean, providing you stick to compound movements.

 But what about kettlebells?